Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 management.security.enabled=false

-Spring Cloud Config Server exposes the following REST endpoints to get application specific configuration properties:
+Spring Cloud Config Server exposes the following REST endpoints to get application-specific configuration properties:

 /{application}/{profile}[/{label}]